gw-ospo/curioss-patterns/github-project-workflow.md

 # Forces
 + **Transparency vs. sensitivity:** OSPOs aim to work openly, but some tasks involve sensitive information (students, contracts) that cannot be fully public.
-+ **Learning curve:** GitHub Projects requires contributors to learn and follow a structured workflow, which can be challenging in academic OSPOs where students and short-term contributors rotate frequently.
++ **Learning curve:** GitHub Projects requires contributors to learn a new tool, which can be challenging in academic OSPOs where students and short-term contributors rotate frequently.
 + **Timely updates:** Project boards are only useful if issues are consistently updated, which can be difficult to maintain alongside daily OSPO work.
 + **Tracking sub-issues:** Many OSPO tasks involve dependencies and subtasks, which can be difficult to represent clearly without added structure.
 + **Tool integration gaps:** Limited integration with tools like Slack, Gmail, or Logseq can cause work to be discussed or tracked outside GitHub, reducing visibility.